 How much time is this going to take?
 How many people and who should be involved?
 Those are the most common questions we’re asked during the sales cycle.

-In this podcast, Laura Florence, Panorama’s Director of Business Development, answers these questions and more regarding the internal resources needed for an ERP project.
+In this podcast, we answer these questions and more regarding the internal resources needed for an ERP project.

 How do you determine the internal resources needed for an ERP project?